mnot/I-D/http-encryption-encoding/draft.md

 block size.

-The initialization vector for each block is a 96-bit value containing the index of the current block.
+The initialization vector for each block is a 96-bit value containing the index of the current block in network byte order.
 Blocks are indexed starting at zero.

 The additional data passed to the AES-GCM algorithm consists of the concatenation of:

-1. the ASCII-encoded string "Content-Encoding: aesgcm-128",
+1. the ASCII-encoded string "Content-Encoding: aesgcm-128" (with no trailing 0),
 2. a zero octet, and
-3. the index of the current block encoded as a 64-bit unsigned integer.
+3. the index of the current block encoded as a 64-bit unsigned integer in network byte order.

 # The "Encryption" HTTP header field  {#encryption}